Fake Google Reviews Scam (How Hearing Clinics Can Fight Back)

 How Real Review Volume Protects You

 Second, the sheer number of authentic reviews makes fake ones obvious.
-When customers see 950 detailed, specific reviews and 5 generic negative ones, they know which to trust.
+When patients see 950 detailed, specific reviews and 5 generic negative ones, they know which to trust.

 The System That Actually Works

 Successful review generation requires consistency, not gimmicks.
-You need a system that asks every client for a review after every appointment.
+You need a system that asks every patient for a review after every appointment.

-The key is making it effortless for clients.
+The key is making it effortless for patients.
 They need a direct link that opens Google reviews on their phone.
 No searching, no login friction, no steps to remember later.

 Timing Makes the Difference

-Ask for reviews immediately after the service while clients are still excited about their hair.
-Wait three days, and the moment is gone.
-Send them the review link within hours of their appointment—but never at the checkout counter, which violates Google’s policies.
+Ask for reviews shortly after the appointment while patients are still processing the experience.
+Wait a week, and the moment is gone.
+Send them the review link within a day of their visit, but never at the front desk during checkout, which violates Google’s review policy.

-This immediacy transforms your review growth.
+This timing transforms your review growth.
 What took years to accumulate can happen in months with consistent follow-through.

 Keep Your Response Strategy Clean

 Respond to every legitimate review—positive and negative.
-Thank clients for positive feedback.
-Address specific concerns in negative reviews professionally.
+Thank patients for positive feedback.
+Address specific concerns in negative reviews professionally, without disclosing any details about their care or visit.

-This consistent engagement pattern helps Google distinguish between your authentic relationship with real clients and the fake review bombing pattern.
+This consistent engagement pattern helps Google distinguish between your authentic relationship with real patients and the fake review bombing pattern.
 The contrast becomes obvious.

 Your Reputation Isn’t for Sale to Scammers